HL7/davinci-ecdx/input/pagecontent/signatures.md

 - a digitized handwritten signature
 - digital signature using encryption technology

 This guide provides specific guidance on how to implement digital signatures in the following sections.
-Specific guidance for other types of electronic signature is an implementation detail that is out of scope for this guide.
+Specific guidance for other types of electronic signatures is an implementation detail that is out of scope for this guide.

 #### Electronic Signature Example

-In this Example, a `Bundle.signature` is added to a FHIR Document.
+In this example, a `Bundle.signature` is added to a FHIR Document.
 The electronic signature is a JPG Image that represents this handwritten signature:

 <!-- ![](https://hackmd.io/_uploads/H1owYTqVK.jpg)